Bike Yoke Revive Review

 There are more affordable dropper seatposts out there, but none can match the smooth travel, ease of compression, and best in test remote lever of the Revive.
 The Revive Valve reset feature may also save you money by reducing your trips to the bike shop to have your dropper post serviced.

 Does the Revive live up to the hype?
 In our opinion it certainly does.
 It may be expensive, but the Revive is one of the highest-rated posts in our test for its consistent and ultra-smooth travel, innovative reset feature, and excellent remote lever.
 The Revive's ease of compression is second to none, and the smoothness of its travel both up and down is also top of the heap.
-The unique Revive Valve reset feature will also likely save you frustration, time, and money over time.
+The unique Revive Valve reset feature will also likely save you frustration, time, and money in the long run.
 We can't say enough good things about the Triggy remote lever, which has the best ergonomics and one of the lightest lever feels of all the remotes we tested.
 Despite the high price of admission, we think the Revive is one of the best dropper posts available today.

 Other Versions and Accessories